caffeinated01/dotfiles/README.md

 # dotfiles
-this repo is still kinda messy, gonna clean things up, and add a new qtile config soon\
-stay tuned!
+adding a new i3 config soon